nick92/pm2-windows-service/README.md

 Allows easily installing and uninstalling [PM2](https://github.com/Unitech/PM2/) as a service on Windows machines - inspired by [pm2-windows-startup](https://github.com/marklagendijk/node-pm2-windows-startup), and largely achieved using [node-windows](https://github.com/coreybutler/node-windows).

 ```sh
 npm i pm2-windows-service -g
 ```

 **NOTE:** pm2-windows-service currently requires node v4.0.0+, if node v0.12.x support is a requirement for you, please post in [this issue](https://github.com/jon-hall/pm2-windows-service/issues/2).

+**FORK INFO**
+The reason for the fork from the original work by [Jon Hall](https://github.com/jon-hall/pm2-windows-service) is due to the previous implementation being unsupported since 2017, this causes issues with certain packages that are used being out-of-date and not working on newer systems

+In addition to updating outdated packages this fork also includes the ability to specify a log on as user for the windows service that is created, this is an added as an extra step in the set-up of the service

 ### Install and Uninstall the Service
 > TIP: Run these from an administrative command prompt to avoid getting hit with a bunch of UAC dialogs